Lewis County, Washington: Economy

-Lumber production is a staple of the economy in Lewis County.
-The county annually produces 600,000 ST of dried timber while hosting 10 pulpwood production plants.
+As of 2024, the county annually produces 600,000 ST of dried timber while hosting 10 pulpwood production plants.
 Due to the region's biomass production capabilities, the county was the first in the state to receive a Bioeconomy Development Opportunity (BDO) Zone rating of AA by the BDO Zone Initiative.
 Lewis County is a leading producer of Christmas trees in the United States, with a yield of over 548,000 trees in 2022, which ranked sixth in the country.

 A leading economic producer for the county is farming, with the region also holding large numbers for employment in mining, production, and warehousing.

 Tourism is a large part of the Lewis County economy.
 In 2023, over 5.6 million people visited the county, an increase of 5.8% over the prior year.
 Over 45% of visitors came from outside the state and the most visited areas include Mt.
 Rainier and the shopping districts in the twin cities of Centralia and Chehalis.
 In collaboration with Discover Lewis County, a county-created tourism initiative, and the Economic Alliance of Lewis County, the county has focused on merchandise and online marketing, specifically promoting each town and city within its borders.

+In 2000, approximately 37% of jobs in the county were considered blue-collar.
 Reports from 2019-2020 list wages and incomes to be less than the state averages, with the median annual wages to be over $48,000 and a total household income of under $59,000.
 Unemployment is perennially moderately higher than the state average, though boom years in large Lewis County economic sectors can influence the employment levels.
 As of 2020, women held 48.6% of jobs in the county primarily in finance, health care, and education, where men held majority employment in such industries as construction, manufacturing, and utility jobs.